 There was one particular thing about the evening I do recall, however.
 A minute thing, but enormous in scope.

-Now, a cake knife is a benign thing.
+Now a cake knife is a benign thing.
 A trivial little piece of kitchen arsenal with no inherent value.
-But in my mother's post-nineteen-fifties "Enjoli" world, this had become heavy artillery.
+But inside my mother's post-nineteen-fifties world, this had become heavy artillery.
 This was big time.
 The lady owned a cake knife.
 This meant organized.
 Responsible.
 An outfitted kitchen.
 We, on the other hand, were just a bunch of hacks.
 I remember it well: serrated, fake ivory handle, elegant but efficient.
 Even at the tender age of seventeen, I coveted this knife.